eAlgarve.com

 Vila do Bispo

-Close to the municipality of Lagos, starting from the small town of Burgau it belongs to a protected area that covers most of Barlavento Algarvio (the westernmost part of Algarve), so it’s beaches are famous by their perceived beauty and natural aspect preserved.
+Close to the municipality of Lagos, starting from the small town of Burgau, Vila do Bispo belongs to a protected area that covers most of Barlavento Algarvio (the westernmost part of Algarve).
+It is surrounded on its southern and western frontiers by the Atlantic Ocean and it’s beaches are famous by their perceived beauty and natural aspect preserved.
 This area of Algarve is now a place where tourism is the most important source of profits.
-The most frequent tourists are older people (65 years – or more) who are retired and want to live their last years in this zone, by building new houses themselves, or buying houses in large condominium like Parque da Floresta and Alma Verde.

 Burgau was a fishing village, now living entirely on tourism.
 Its most important attraction is the small beach of Praia de Burgau surrounded by hills that protect this beach from the frequent strong wind characteristic of Barlavento.
 There is a hotel in this town and a large number of small apartments that can be rented during the summer.
 During the night, there are several bars where young people can socialise.
 (Old people are barred from the pubs)